The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Part IV: Prototype Improvement: NurtureBot v3 and Validation

-We iterated NurtureBot v3 as briefly summarised here: \begin{itemize} \item First, we addressed the issue of lengthy responses by limiting the chatbot's answers to 50 words, ensuring information was delivered in concise, digestible segments. \item Second, we updated the core interaction principle, enhancing NurtureBot’s ability to provide contextual actionable hints, rather than offering generic options (denoted as struck-out text inside the big yellow rectangle in Figure \ref{prompt}) \end{itemize}
+Based on the feedback from Part III, we iterated a final version, NurtureBot v3 by making three minor changes in the interaction layer as briefly summarised here and illustrated in comparison with the prompting techniques of NurtureBot v1 and v2 in Figure \ref{promptarch}: \begin{itemize} \item First, we addressed the issue of lengthy responses by limiting the chatbot's answers to 50 words, ensuring information was delivered in concise, digestible segments. \item Second, we updated the core interaction principle, enhancing NurtureBot’s ability to provide contextual actionable hints, rather than offering generic options (denoted as struck-out text inside the big yellow rectangle in Figure \ref{prompt}) \item Third, as the last step of the prompt we included a pre-output validation to assess formatting and contextual relevance of the hints suggested to the user, ensuring LLM's adherence to the first two changes. \end{itemize}

+\sruthi{It is to be noted that apart from these three minor changes made to the prompt architecture as described above, no further modifications were implemented in NurtureBot v3 compared to version 2 (see Figure \ref{promptarch}).
+This decision was intentional; despite having a robust conversational dataset from the NurtureBot v2 testing phase, our primary focus was to evaluate the effectiveness of the interaction layer—with a new sample of participants.
+This approach allowed us to isolate and validate the impact of the co-designed prompt architecture.}

+\sruthi{ \paragraph{Final version overview:}\quad At the end of our iterative design process, the final version, NurtureBot v3, incorporated a co-designed and parent-tested interaction layer.
+This human-centred prompt architecture empowered the chatbot to sustain reliable, context-aware conversations.
+By leveraging parent-generated few-shot examples from the ARC co-design sessions, NurtureBot could dynamically generate dialogues tailored to diverse user needs.
+The seven user needs identified at the end of ARC co-design sessions \ref{sec:ARC-act2}, were systematically mapped onto the interaction layer prompt architecture, enabling the chatbot to generate dialogues styles that matched user expectations (see Figure \ref{convo}), ensuring a user-aligned interaction experience.